IacopoSb/pam_oauth2_device/README.md

 This fork (originally from [@maricaantonacci](https://github.com/maricaantonacci/pam_oauth2_device)) adds a feature to check also the groups if present on the user id part of the token (and not only in the authentication token).
 This modification has been made to implement this PAM better with Microsoft Entra authentication.
 If groups are found in the authorization token, the flow is the same as the original.

+Additionally, this fork now supports a default user functionality.
+You can configure the module to use a specified local user account regardless of which user authenticates through the OAuth provider.
+This is useful when you want multiple users to authenticate with their personal OAuth credentials but access the system with the same local account.
+The feature is controlled through the `use_default_user` and `default_user` configuration settings (see Configuration section below for details).

 ## Build (Ubuntu 20.04)

 **Requirements**: make, g++ (`sudo apt install build-essential`)